feldera/feldera/docs/docs/demos/time-series-enrich.md

 # Time Series Enrichment

-The first demo, on [Simple Data Selection](simple-select), was a very simple example of a DBSP pipeline.
+The first demo, on [Simple Data Selection](simple-select), was a very simple example of a Feldera Platform pipeline.
 Let's look at a slightly more sophisticated example.

 Suppose we have two tables.
 One of them, `transactions`, reports